-For the purpose of actual GHG emission calculations, whenever available, the standard calculation values listed in Annex IX of COMMISSION IMPLEMENTING REGULATION (EU) of 14.6.2022 on rules to verify sustainability and greenhouse gas emissions saving criteria and low indirect land-use change-risk criteria shall be applied.
-In case alternative values are chosen this must be duly justified and flagged up in the documentation of the calculations in order to facilitate the verification by auditors.
+For the purpose of actual GHG emission calculations, whenever available, the standard calculation values listed in Annex IX of COMMISSION IMPLEMENTING REGULATION (EU) 2022/996 of 14.6.2022 on rules to verify sustainability and greenhouse gas emissions saving criteria and low indirect land-use change-risk criteria shall be applied.

-Apart from the option to use default values set out in Directive 2018/2001 (RED II), economic operators can use actual values for fuels used in the production process (both transport fuels and heating fuels), calculated in line with the methodologies in Annexes V and VI of RED II.
+Apart from the option to use default values set out in RED III, economic operators can use actual values for fuels used in the production process (both transport fuels and heating fuels), calculated in line with the methodologies in Annexes V and VI of RED III.
 In such a case, the calculations shall be duly verified and certified before they can be used.
 In case fuels are bought from the distribution network (i.e. gas stations) and biofuels have been blended in the fuels mix, the calculation of the GHG emissions factor of the biofuel component may be based on an actual value as long as the biofuel batch have been duly certified and traced to the point of the supplier that has put it on the market.
 The Union database once operational will facilitate this process.